 - 1/8” Offray white ribbon

-Extra Materials Needed for all three:
+Extra Materials Needed to finish all three Models:

 - Cotton sewing thread - light contrasting colour